Kittyhacker101-Software/KatOS/README.md

 # KatOS

 Welcome to the KatOS repo, where build scripts for making core parts of KatOS are stored.
-KatOS is a collab between kittyhacker101, tbodt, and joyesh to make a lightweight and modern operating system.
+KatOS is a modern and lightweight operating system for server systems.
 This project is a work in progress, and will be finished soon.

 # Directory Structure